-A GBP to USD forecast is an expectation of an exchange rate in the future – whether that be days, weeks, months, or years away from now.
-Exchange rate forecasts help banks, brokers, businesses and individuals, make informed decisions.
+A GBP to USD forecast is an expectation of the exchange rate in the future – whether days, weeks, or even years away.
+Exchange rate forecasts help banks, businesses and individuals, make better-informed decisions.

-Will the Pound get stronger against the US Dollar in 2021?
+Will the Pound get stronger against the US Dollar?

 GBP to USD Forecast Poll (1 week, 1 month, 1 quarter)

-There are countless methods and models used by financial analysts to forecast currency markets.
+There are countless methods and models used to forecast GBP/USD rates.

-A simple way for you to get a quick overview is to take a look at the GBP/USD Forecast Poll on FX Street.
+A simple way to see what the overall consensus is among analysts is to check out the GBP/USD Forecast Poll on FX Street.